Resonance interaction energy between two entangled atoms in a photonic bandgap environment: The resonance interaction in a photonic bandgap environment

 We now consider the large-distance limit $r \gg k_0^{-1} \simeq c/\wa$, where the interaction energy has a sharp quantum nature.
-This distance limit is indeed the most important from a physical point of view, yielding an interatomic energy with a very long range (as $r^{-1}$ in free space \cite{Craig-Thirunamachandran98,Salam10}), ultimately related to the quantum coherence property of the state considered, while the short distance limit is essentially of electrostatic nature.
-In this limit, the integrals over $k$ in \eqref{equation-3d} and \eqref{equation-1d} are
+This limit is indeed the most important from a physical point of view, as it gives an interatomic energy with a very long range (as $r^{-1}$ in free space \cite{Craig-Thirunamachandran98,Salam10}).
+It is related to the quantum coherence property of the state considered, while the short distance limit is essentially of electrostatic nature.
+In this limit, the integrals over $k$ in \eqref{equation-3d} and \eqref{equation-1d} can be evaluated as

 where